Principles of consent: General principles and role of Participant Information Sheets

 The PIS also provides potential participants with information to share with others who may be important to them, and who they would like to involve in the decision making process.

 The PIS will also form part of the transparency information that Data Controllers must provide potential research participants, under the General Data Protection Regulation (GDPR), if the research involves use of personal data.
 GDPR transparency should not rely solely on the information provided in the PIS when consent to participate in research is sought.
 Rather your consent documentation should complement further transparency information provided by your Data Controller.
-The ‘Links’ section indicates where you can find more information.
+The ‘Resources’ section indicates where you can find more information.

 We strongly encourage testing your Participant Information Sheet (PIS) with an appropriate group of people (patients groups or other members of the public) can be very helpful in ensuring that: